Warrior Run School District

 If a screening procedure finds evidence of giftedness and a gifted evaluation is recommended, the district must issue a Permission to Evaluate form to parents or guardians.
 Written consent is required prior to conducting the evaluation.
 An evaluation report is prepared after the assessments are completed.
 The written record of the results is considered an educational record and is maintained by the District.
 The record contains information that personally identifies a child’s name, name of parents or other family members, address, and other traceable information.
 The school district protects the confidentiality of personally identifiable information regarding a gifted student or a student thought to be gifted in accordance with section 13(a) of the Family Educational Rights and Privacy Act of 1974 (20 U.S.C.A. § 1232g), 34 CFR Part 99 (relating to family educational rights and privacy), Chapter 12 (relating to students) and other applicable law.

-Further information about gifted education is available from building principals or Gifted Service coordinator at 649-5138 ext 5011.
+Further information about gifted education is available from building principals or Gifted Service coordinator (Julie Petrin) at 649-5138 ext 5011.